paddycarey/beardo-control/README.md

 ![Appengine](http://bkarak.wizhut.com/blog/wp-content/uploads/2012/01/app_engine-64.png)
 ![Python](http://blog.magiksys.net/sites/default/files/pictures/python-logo-64.png)

 This repository provides the control server for a beardo installation.
-The application uses [Google's secure scaffold][gae-secure-scaffold-python] to provide a secure base for development.
+A beardo-control install lives at the centre of an installation, providing a single point of control/information.

 ***